-The group has slowly grown over the years and now comprises of 3 members.
-These acapella singers who they best describe as “Kasi Soul” takes their listeners to a different world rhythmically.
-The Soil tries to fuse their diverse and beautiful voices to produce what can only be described as a melodic and simply harmonious yield; with messages aimed at uplifting the listener and healing the souls of those who relate all around the world.
+The soil is an acapella Soul and Jazz band, which have grown over the years and now comprise of three members.
+This group is best described as Kasi Soul and take their listeners to a different world rhythmically.
+The group endeavours to fuse their diverse and beautiful voices to produce what can only be described as a melodic and harmonious yield.
+Their music delivers messages aimed to uplift listeners as well as heal the souls of those who relate all around the world.

-“Growing up in Soweto, you can’t just find a house with a piano, it’s very rare to find a home with a set of drums sitting there,” said Buhle Mda, 26, the group’s only female member.
+“Growing up in Soweto, you can’t just find a house with a piano, it’s very rare to find a home with a set of drums sitting there,” said Buhle Mda, the group’s only female member.

 “Maybe we sing about poverty and how it has struck our communities, and we bring hope from those sad stories.”
 “And when it derives from those love songs we joke about things,” explained Ntsika.
 “And we take from experiences that maybe Buhle went through and Master P over there, or myself and we just make the song of that.
 And people relate to that kind of music.”

 “We would have musical sessions that looked more like poetry sessions at times.
-At times it also looked like rap sessions, but those sessions became more musical” remembered Ntsika.
+At times it also looked like rap sessions, but those sessions became more musical.” remembered Ntsika.

 “His music and the rest of the Mambazo has been a very big influence on our music as well as music from different artists in South Africa,” said Buhle.
 “The thing that we like about Mambazo is that they choose to stick to it and they were never ashamed to perform all their songs in Zulu abroad, but still to be able to touch people’s soul, in different ways,” she continued.

-The Soils first album, self-titled will definitely take you back to earlier days.
-The group’s music stands testimony to the point that God made man using the very soil and thousands of years after He bequeathed a voice to The Soil.
-It is from this belief that The Soil summonses you to listen with your ear to the ground as you might overhear the sound.
+The Soil’s first album was self-titles will transport you back to early days.
+The music produced by this trio stands testimony to the point that God made man to use the soil and thousands of years later, He bequeathed a voice to The Soil.
+It is with this belief that The Soil summonses listeners to listen with the ear to the ground as you might overhear the sounds.

-The Journey album is a conclusion of years of commitment, hard effort and a desire for the art.
-Having waged their dues as a accomplished group throughout the country, The Soil is as contented at big music festivals and gigs as they are on small and theatre stages.
+The Journey album is the result of years of commitment, hard efforts and an endless desire for the art.
+Having waged their dues as an accomplished group throughout the nation, The Soil is as contented at big music festivals and gigs as they are on small and theatre stages.